Skip to Main Content

 Key alternative metrics sources include:

-If your research output is available for download in UOW’s open access repository, Research Online, use the author dashboard to find download statistics, including location and institution, referrer URL readership maps and some alternative metrics from PlumX and Altmetric.
+If your research output is available for download in UOW’s open access repository, Research Online, navigate to each of your publications to locate download and view statistics, as well as alternative metrics from Altmetric.com.

-This video (5:16) can show you how to navigate the dashboard to retrieve these metrics on your research outputs:
+This video (3:15) can show you how to navigate between your publications to retrieve the available metrics on your research outputs:

 What is it?